'Blackfish' director 'inspired' by artists canceling SeaWorld shows

-ORLANDO, Florida (Reuters) - The director of “Blackfish,” a documentary that raises questions about the treatment of whales used in performances at SeaWorld, said on Tuesday she was heartened by a number of musicians canceling shows at the Florida theme park over the film.
+ORLANDO, Fla., Dec 10 (Reuters) - The director of “Blackfish,” a documentary that raises questions about the treatment of whales used in performances at SeaWorld, said on Tuesday she was heartened by a number of musicians canceling shows at the Florida theme park over the film.

 “I‘m very inspired by it,” director Gabriela Cowperthwaite told Reuters.